zouantchaw/rails-create-action-readme-onl01-seng-ft-032320/README.md

 end
 ```

 In this `create` action I'm following the standard convention of redirecting to the `show` page for the resource since it makes sense that you would want to see the completed record that was just created.
-With that being said this page flow is completely up to you, and we could have had the `create` action redirect to the `index` action just as easily.
+With that being said, this page flow is completely up to you, and we could have had the `create` action redirect to the `index` action just as easily.

-So everything is working and now users are able to create records in the database using the HTML form and be automatically redirected to a `show` page where they can see the data that they entered in.
+So everything is working and now users are able to create records in the database using the HTML form and  automatically be redirected to a `show` page where they can see the data that they entered in.
 There are a number of refactors that we will implement in the future, such as `strong parameters`, `error handling`, and tasks such as that, but we'll leave for a future lesson.

+<a href='https://learn.co/lessons/rails-create-action-readme' data-visibility='hidden'>View this lesson on Learn.co</a>
 <a href='https://learn.co/lessons/rails-create-action-readme' data-visibility='hidden'>View this lesson on Learn.co</a>